NHQ/mnist10k/readme.md

 this a snapshot from works in progress

-100% prediction of 10K mnist samples may be attained with this example, else > 99%
+100% prediction of 10K mnist samples may be attained with this example

 * [install](#install)